icopy-site/awesome/docs/awesome/awesome-performance-budget.md

 ## Articles
 - [Performance Budget](https://addyosmani.com/blog/performance-budgets/) - Performance Budget by Addyosmani.
+- [Your first performance budget](https://web.dev/your-first-performance-budget/) - Explained how to define your first performance budget in a few simple steps.
 - [Designing for Performance](http://designingforperformance.com/index.html#table-of-contents) - How performance is important for designers.
 - [Web Performance for Designers and developers](https://csswizardry.com/2013/01/front-end-performance-for-web-designers-and-front-end-developers/) - Front-end performance for web designers and front-end developers.
 - [Performance as design](http://bradfrost.com/blog/post/performance-as-design/) - Best practise to see performance as an essential design feature.
 - [Inside Design - Setting a web performance budget](https://www.invisionapp.com/inside-design/setting-a-web-performance-budget/) - Setting a performance budget by Invision.
 - [Real-world Web Performance Budgets By Alex Russel](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/) - Can You Afford It?: Real-world Web Performance Budgets.
 - [Performance Budget using Angular CLI](https://medium.com/dailyjs/how-did-angular-cli-budgets-save-my-day-and-how-they-can-save-yours-300d534aae7a) - Implementing Performance Budget in Angular projects.
-- [Your first performance budget with Lighthouse](https://bitsofco.de/your-first-performance-budget-with-lighthouse/) - How to set up performance budget with Lighthouse.
 - [Incorporate performance budgets into your build process](https://web.dev/incorporate-performance-budgets-into-your-build-tools) - Set up performance budget into your build process.

 ## Tools to measure Performance Budget